 To access the Home Education Hub programmes a young person must be the equivalent age of students going into Year 10 or Year 11.

 This provision at City and Islington College may not always be suitable for young people with significant behavioural issues and those who are disengaged from education.
 Those who have been permanently excluded from school, or were at risk of this happening prior to de-registration from school, may be referred to alternative provision.
-Each application is fully explored to ensure that every individual is on a programme which offers the best and most appropriate support to meet their needs.

 It is not suitable for students with significant behavioural issues and those who are disengaged from formal education.
-Those who have been permanently excluded from school, or were at risk of this happening prior to de-registration from school, will referred to alternative provision within the wider College Group.
+Those who have been permanently excluded from school, or were at risk of this happening prior to de-registration from school, will referred to alternative provisions within the wider College Group.

-Is academic year same as school system?
+Is the academic year the same as the school system?

 It is similar, but the college year usually ends three weeks earlier than schools.

-Are students required to wear uniform?
+Are students required to wear a uniform?

 No, we do not have any uniform requirements.